Pantry Perfect

 For much more on kitchen passageway widths, see The 31 Kitchen Design Rules.

-Typical is a pantry/mudroom that you pass through on your way from the kitchen to the garage or back door.
 In old houses, it is often a converted porch.
 Groceries can be unloaded just as soon as you wipe your feet, which is very handy.

-But, the main function of a mudroom must be preserved.
-It needs space for stowing coats, boots, and other outerwear, including a bench for putting on and taking off shoes and boots.
+Its walkway must be kept clear, and it needs space for stowing coats, boots, and other outerwear, including a bench for putting on and taking off shoes and boots.

 Walk Aisles